 Because Fundrise offerings are not publicly-traded, they behave differently than public REITs.
 While public REITs provide daily liquidity, the Fundrise eREIT can offer limited monthly liquidity.
 By opting out of daily liquidity, which goes unused by most ordinary investors — a logical decision for a long-term investor — Fundrise eREIT investors avoid the returns-shrinking liquidity premiums experienced by public market investors.

 Additionally, as a non-traded REIT, the Fundrise eREIT is less correlated with the fluctuations of the public markets, thereby providing greater diversification to an investor’s portfolio.
 This means that when stock market values move, Fundrise investments are less likely to move with them, providing insulation against future market volatility.
-The Vanguard REIT ETF, on the other hand, is publicly-traded and the value of the REIT ETF and its underlying assets are far more correlated with the performance of the stock market.
+VNQ, on the other hand, is publicly-traded and the value of the REIT ETF and its underlying assets are far more correlated with the performance of the stock market.

 Instead of following the traditional public market path, Fundrise leverages its integrated system and new regulations to originate assets in the private market and distribute them online directly to the public.

 In other words, the differences between investing with Fundrise and Vanguard are similar to buying shoes directly from a manufacturer online vs in a retail store.
-Investing with Fundrise is similar to buying shoes direct from the manufacturer online at the wholesale price whereas buying a Vanguard REIT ETF is similar to buying shoes in-person at a traditional shoe store at the retail marked-up price.
+Investing with Fundrise is similar to buying shoes direct from the manufacturer online at the wholesale price whereas buying VNQ is similar to buying shoes in-person at a traditional shoe store at the retail marked-up price.

 While a private market operator will generally mark up the sale prices of its properties, as explained above, Fundrise directly funds investments in the private market on behalf of its investors.
 This places the investor much earlier in the value chain with systematic costs and higher potential returns; it saves investors the cost of the liquidity premium and other many fees and expenses.